Political situation Ongoing power struggle prevents sustainable development

 Displacement and migration

-Libya is the most important transit country for displaced persons and migrants wishing to cross from North Africa to Italy or Malta across the Mediterranean.
-According to the United Nations High Commissioner for Refugees (UNHCR), around 43,000 refugees and asylum seekers – most of whom hail from the Sudan and Syria – are registered in Libya (as at October 2022).
+Libya is the most important transit country for displaced persons and migrants wishing to cross from North Africa to Europe across the Mediterranean.
+According to the United Nations High Commissioner for Refugees (UNHCR), more than 97,000 refugees and asylum seekers – more and more of whom hail from the Sudan since the outbreak of the civil war there in April 2023 – are registered in Libya (as at August 2025).

-According to estimates, more than 3,500 people were being held in Libyan detention camps in late 2022, having been picked up by the Libyan Coast Guard.
+Estimates were that some 4,000 people were in internment camps in Libya in May 2025.
 There are repeated reports of serious human rights violations in these camps.
-Since 2017, UNHCR has evacuated more than 5,500 refugees from Libya.
+Since 2017, UNHCR has evacuated more than 6,300 refugees from Libya – mainly to Niger, Rwanda, European countries and Canada.

 Many people have been forced to flee from hostilities in central Libya to other regions throughout the country.
-Although many have returned to their place of origin over the past two years, there are still more than 140,000 displaced persons throughout Libya.
+Although many have returned to their place of origin over the past two years, there are still more than 30,000 internally displaced persons in Libya.